great-expectations/great_expectations/docs/reference/core_concepts/checkpoints_and_actions.rst

   As part of the new modular expectations API in Great Expectations, Validation Operators are evolving into Checkpoints.
   At some point in the future Validation Operators will be fully deprecated.

-The `validate` method evaluates one Batch of data against one Expectation Suite and returns a dictionary of validation results.
+The ``batch.validate()`` method evaluates one Batch of data against one Expectation Suite and returns a dictionary of validation results.
 This is sufficient when you explore your data and get to know Great Expectations.
 When deploying Great Expectations in a real data pipeline, you will typically discover additional needs:

 * Validating a group of Batches that are logically related (for example, a Checkpoint for all staging tables).